 Petie Lewis joined the Communities In Schools of Central Texas board in 2015.
 She was a member of the Communities In Schools WISE Women’s Giving Circle for four years.
-Ms. Lewis is a trustee of the PRJ Foundation and on the Seton Development Board.
+Ms. Lewis is a member of the PRJ Foundation and on the Seton Development Board.
 She served on the St. Andrew’s Episcopal School board and has been a volunteer for Lifeworks and Good Shepherd Episcopal Church.
 Ms. Lewis has a Bachelor of Journalism from the University of Texas.
 In her free time, Ms. Lewis enjoys spending time with her husband Bryan and visiting her children Margaret and Dawson who both live and work in New York City.